 Long-term planning - long-term outcomes are identified on the pupil's EHCP ('by the end of the key stage...')
 Section B-E-F (the landscape section of the EHCP).
 These are evaluated at the time of updating the EHCP for the annual review.

-Medium Term planning sets out the intended teaching and learning for the half term through the annual topic and strand plan.
-This ensures all pupils meet all strands of learning across the year at a level that is appropriate to them.
+Medium Term planning sets out the intended teaching and learning for the half term.